taih304/Linux-Shell/MCU interaction/UART.md

-### Sending data with UART from Linux comnputer to Arduino
+### Sending data with UART from Linux computer to Arduino

 Send ``9``, ``8`` from Terminal Linux to turn ON/OFF LED on Arduino.